FAQ for Confluent Cloud¶

 - After a new version of Kafka is released, there is an expected lag before all Confluent Cloud clusters are updated with the latest.

 - Not all current Confluent Platform features are available in Confluent Cloud.
-For more information, see Confluent Cloud Limits and Supported Features.
+For more information, see Supported Features for Confluent Cloud.

 Go to Settings -> Organization and click Invite.